Gilgit-Baltistan: Mountaineering

-The Trango Towers offer some of the largest cliffs and most challenging rock climbing in the world, and every year a number of expeditions from all corners of the globe visit Karakoram to climb the challenging granite.
+The Trango Towers feature the greatest nearly vertical drop in the world.

-Gilgit-Baltistan is home to more than 20 peaks of over 20000 ft, including K-2 the second highest mountain on Earth.
+Gilgit-Baltistan is home to five "eight-thousanders" and to more than fifty peaks above 7000 m, including K-2, the second highest mountain on Earth.
 Other well known peaks include Masherbrum (also known as K1), Broad Peak, Hidden Peak, Gasherbrum II, Gasherbrum IV, and Chogolisa, situated in Khaplu Valley.
-The following peaks have so far been scaled by various expeditions:
+Gilgit and Skardu are the two main hubs for expeditions to those mountains.